Libensemble/libensemble/libensemble/tests/scaling_tests/funcx_forces/readme.md

 This is designed only as an artificial, highly configurable test code for a libEnsemble sim func.
-This variant is primarily to test libEnsemble's capability to submit simulation functions to a separate machine from where libEnsemble's managers and workers are running.
+This variant is primarily to test libEnsemble's capability to submit simulation functions to a separate machine from where libEnsemble's manager and workers are running.

 ### Forces Mini-App